ryoppippi/talks/2024-11-23/slides.md

 [click] Look at this!

-The file structure is too long!

-[click] That is looooooooong!

-[click] There are various kinds of files in web frontend development.
+[click] We have configuration files for tools.

+[click] We have package.json and lock files.

-We have HTML
+[click] We have assets like images, icons, and fonts.

-We have CSS.
+[click] We have CSS.
 You have multiple options for styling.

-We have JavaScript or TypeScript
+[click] Of course, we have JavaScript or TypeScript for logic.

-We have Markup files like TSX, Svelte, Vue, and Astro.
+[click] And we have Markup files like TSX, Svelte, Vue, and Astro.

-We have assets like images, icons, and fonts.

-We have to write configuration files for tools.

-That's A LOT!
+That's a loooooong file structure!

+We need to deal with those variety of files in web frontend development.
 -->

 ---